tomdot-dev/smoothies/README.md

 - 50-60g strawberries

 Notes:
-- Avoid just using acai (with banana), or milk as acai seem to somewhat kill the taste (but not the texture)
+- Avoid just using açaí (with banana), or milk as açaí seem to somewhat kill the taste (but not the texture)
-- Just acai with banana plus milk is great when frozen, slight chocolaty taste
+- Just açaí with banana plus milk is great when frozen, it has a slight chocolaty taste

 ## Raspberry